China Pet Passport & Import Regulations

 Exporting Pets Living in China

-Cats and dogs departing China must be microchipped then rabies vaccinated at an official animal vaccination hospital in the PRC and must have the official “Beijing Animal Health and Immunity Certificate" (vaccination red book).
+Cats and dogs departing China must be microchipped then vaccinated for rabies at an official animal vaccination hospital in the PRC and must have the official "Animal Health and Immunity Certificate" (vaccination red book).
 The vaccination must be administered more than 30 days but not more than one year prior to international travel.

-No more than 7 days prior to travel, pets must be examined and obtain an Exit Health Certificate from a designated government quarantine hospital.
+No more than 7-10 days prior to travel, pets must be examined and obtain an Exit Health Certificate from a designated government quarantine hospital.

 Birds, invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents and rabbits are not subject to requirements of rabies vaccination, but may have to meet other requirements and should have a health certificate to enter China.
 Pet owners are strongly advised to seek further information from the relevant authority of their country and/or that of the country of destination.